 Sit down & talk to any family beforehand so there are no issues

-DIY Tip: Have 8 guests to a table if you have too much space and need more tables, 10 guests to a table is typical, 12 guests to a table is the max (but can be uncomfortable).
+DIY Tip: Have 8 guests to a table if you have too much space and need more tables.
+Having 10 guests at a table is typical and 12 guests at a table is the max (but can be uncomfortable).